Analogbird/route.ninja/README.md

 Summon your `Ninja`:

 ```
-new Ninja(app, budo[optional])
+new Ninja(app, APP_PATH[optional])
 ```

-The `app` parameter is the actual `app` you get from Express, `budo` is the path to the file which defines your Ninja's rules.
-By default, your `Ninja` will try to find it's `budo` in the base directory where your application resides.
+The `app` parameter is the actual `app` you get from Express, `APP_PATH` is the path to the where you application resides.
+By default, your `Ninja` will try to find the directory where your application resides but it is recommended that you pass this value.
+You can easily do this with: `__dirname`.

 And now, you are ready to do something like this: